digitalyacht/Getting-Started-with-Njord-Cloud/README.md

-# Viam SDK Quickstart
+# Njord Cloud SDK Quickstart

-This example demonstrates how to connect to the Viam app and make calls to it.
+The Njord Cloud is built on Viam Cloud Technology and allows developers to access a boat's real-time and historical NMEA 2000 data, stored in the Njord Cloud.

 ## Prerequisits